bodo-ai/Bodo/dev_docs/source/benchmarking.rst

 When benchmarking Spark, we opt to use AWS EMR because it tends to provide the best Spark performance.
 In general, configuring a Spark cluster can prove to be difficult, as there are many configuration settings you must manually specify (for example memory allocation).
-EMR seems to avoid many of these issues and allows you to run either Pyspark or Scala code via Jupyter Notebooks.
+EMR seems to avoid many of these issues and allows you to run either PySpark or Scala code via Jupyter Notebooks.

 **Important**: When creating a Spark benchmark save any notebook you create to Github for